 - Living in the worlds of my clients is second nature to me as this process mirrors the experience of cultural immersion in a foreign country;

-- I have been the CEO and/or founder of private as well as public companies until recently when I sold the last company I founded, to Chevron USA;
+- I have been the CEO and/or founder of private as well as public companies;

 - I am a graduate of the Case Western Reserve University’s Professional Coaching Certification Program;

-- I am a regular public speaker at universities and professional venues;
+- I am a public speaker at universities and professional venues;

 - My hobbies include enjoying cultures, exotic travel, photography, playing piano and finance;

-- I work as a trained, hands-on direct-patient volunteer with The Hospice of The Western Reserve several days a week when I am not traveling;
+- I worked for years as a trained, hands-on direct-patient volunteer with The Hospice of The Western Reserve several days a week after my retirement from the corporate world;

 - I am curious, respectful and sensitive to people who have beliefs and values different from my own.